mrbilalashraf/inventory-management-system/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# Website Execution
+When the app launches, a navbar is displayed containing products and sales menus:
+1. Click on products menu, it will display list of products (if available in database).
+2. Click on any product to update or delete it.
+3. Add product option is displayed below the list of products.
+Where a product can be added.
+4. If the quantity of a product is updated i.e. it is now less than the previous quantity.
+The quantity sold property of sales is updated accordingly.
+5. Open up the sales menu to see the changes.
+Available list of sales is shown.